Oldsmobile Toronado: Second generation (1971–1978)

 With heavily revised styling from the first generation, the Toronado transitioned from a "GT"-style car into a more traditional luxury car.
 It was now more similar to the Cadillac Eldorado than the Buick Riviera (which would be redesigned in 1974, then again in 1977), with styling taking several cues from the 1967–1970 Eldorado.
 Sales increased dramatically.
 Front disc brakes became standard.
 The front end used a novel air induction system, splitting the airflow from below the headlights, in a "bottom breather" fashion.
 When United States Federal bumper standards were implemented, the front air intake was phased out for a conventional approach from below the bumper.

-All overall dimensions of the 1971 Toronado were larger than previous models with wheelbase increased from 119 to 122 in, only 2 in less than the full-sized Delta 88.
+All overall dimensions of the 1971 Toronado were larger than previous models with wheelbase increased from 119 to 122 in, only 2 in less than the full-sized Oldsmobile Delta 88.
 Additionally, the subframe design of first-generation Toronados was replaced by a separate body-on-frame similar to full-sized Delta 88 and Ninety-Eight models.
 The front torsion bar suspension was retained, but the multi-leaf springs in the rear were replaced by coil springs.
 In addition, the Toronado introduced as a novelty what later became a federal mandate in a modified form, two high-mounted taillights above the trunk and below the rear window, which was shared on its platform twin, the Riviera.
 These taillights mirrored brake and turn functions of the normal taillights, but not the nighttime taillights.
 A rear-wheel ABS became optional.

 The 455 cubic-inch (7.46 L) Rocket V8 was carried over from previous models as the standard Toronado engine.
 The introduction of the second-generation Toronado coincided with the implementation of a GM corporate edict that took effect with the 1971 models; all engines had to run on lower-octane regular leaded, low lead or unleaded gasoline to meet increasingly stringent Federal (and California) emission control regulations, which was achieved by reducing compression ratios.
 This was a first step toward the introduction of catalytic converters in 1975, which mandated the use of unleaded fuel.
 The 1971 Toronado's 455 cubic-inch V8 (7.46 L) was rated at 350 hp (down from 375 in 1970) with a compression ratio of 8.5:1 (down from 10.5:1 in 1970).

 For 1972, the advertised rating for the 455 engine dropped to 250 hp thanks to a switch in power measurement to "net" ratings which were measured as installed in a vehicle with all accessories and emissions equipment attached.
 By 1976, the last year for the 455 engine in the Toronado, the net rating dropped to 215 hp.